LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 # AppFlowy Editor Design Document

-> This document describes the technical design of AppFlowy Editor.
+> This document describes the technical design of the AppFlowy Editor.
 >

 [AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) is an open-source alternative to Notion built with Rust and Flutter.

 An `editor` is a core component in AppFlowy.
-In many scenarios, such as Document, Grid, and Board, we need the `editor` component to support certain corresponding business requirements.
-Therefore, we need an editor that will support all of AppFlowy's use cases.
+In many scenarios, such as Document, Grid, and Board, the current `editor` component is unable to support certain business requirements.
+We are therefore seeking an editor that will support all of AppFlowy's use cases.

 ## Issues with the Editor Component